Our South Texas Frio River vacation road trip was a huge success …and more!

 SeaWorld San Antonio

-When we arrived at SeaWorld via the hotel’s free shuttle service, Brody grabbed a map and started tracking down the shows.
-First, we saw the sea lions perform, and then we were off to the cutest indoor show called Pet’s Ahoy at the Sea Star Theater.
+Brody grabbed a map when we arrived at SeaWorld via the hotel’s free shuttle service and started tracking the shows.
+First, we saw the sea lions perform, then we were off to the cutest indoor show called Pet’s Ahoy at the Sea Star Theater.
 This show was about a lovable group of rescue animals with a few fun tricks up their sleeves.
 It’s a must-see when you’re at SeaWorld!
 After that, we headed to the Beluga Stadium to watch the dolphins and Belugas perform for the audience.